The structure of finite Morse index solutions to two free boundary problems in $\mathbb{R}^2$: Introduction

 \section{Introduction}

 In nonlinear elliptic problems, the structure of stable or finite Morse index solutions is always of great interest.
 For example, the classification of stable minimal hypercones is related to Bernstein problem and it plays an important role in the partial regularity theory for minimal hypersurfaces.
 For sets with minimal perimeter (i.e. minimal hypersurfaces which are {\em minimizers}) in $\R^n$, the celebrated Bernstein theorem states that if $n\leq 7$, it must be flat, i.e. an half space.
-For {\em stable} minimal hypersurfaces, it has been long conjectured that the same should be true, although only the dimension $3$ case was proved ( M. do Carmo and C.-K. Peng \cite{Carmo-Peng}, Fischer-Colbrie and R. Schoen \cite{F-Schoen}).
+For {\em stable} minimal hypersurfaces, it has been long conjectured that the same conclusion should be true, although only the dimension $3$ case has been proven ( M. do Carmo and C.-K. Peng \cite{Carmo-Peng}, Fischer-Colbrie and R. Schoen \cite{F-Schoen}).
 It turns out that this characterization of stable minimal surfaces in $\R^3$ and various tools developed in its proof (e.g. interior curvature estimates for stable minimal surfaces \cite{Schoen}) is very helpful in the study of the structure of minimal surfaces in $\R^3$, e.g. in the Colding-Minicozzi theory.

-Although by now only a few results about stable minimal hypersurfaces are known in high dimensions, it was proved by Cao et. al. \cite{Cao-S-Z} that, for any $n$, a stable minimal hypersurface in $\R^n$ has one end (in other words, it is connected at infinity).
-For minimal hypersurfaces with finite Morse index, Li and Wang \cite{Li-Wang} also show the finteness of ends.
-In $\R^3$ this was known for a long time, because a minimal surface with finite Morse index in $\R^3$ has finite total curvature (Fishcer-Colbrie \cite{Fischer}), and a classical result of Osserman says such a surface is conformal to a Riemannian surface with finitely many points removed (corresponding to the ends), see for example \cite[Section 2.3]{Meeks}.
+Although by now only a few results about stable minimal hypersurfaces are known in high dimensions, it was proved by Cao-Shen-Zhu \cite{Cao-S-Z} that, for any $n$, a stable minimal hypersurface in $\R^n$ has one end (in other words, it is connected at infinity).
+For minimal hypersurfaces with finite Morse index, Li and Wang \cite{Li-Wang} also show the finiteness of ends.
+In $\R^3$ the later fact was known for a long time, because a minimal surface with finite Morse index in $\R^3$ has finite total curvature (Fishcer-Colbrie \cite{Fischer}), and a classical result of Osserman says such a surface is conformal to a Riemannian surface with finitely many points removed (corresponding to the ends), see for example \cite[Section 2.3]{Meeks}.

 In the realm of the Allen-Cahn equation,